Tackling and preventing sexual misconduct webinar series - resources

 Journal article: How many more people will be abused before we act on sexual violence in healthcare?

-Sexual misconduct in dentistry
+Webinar: Sexual misconduct in dentistry

 4 September 2025 | University of Manchester, Susanne Gibson and the GDC, Lauren Stockham

-A presentation focused around recent research commissioned by the GDC to explore issues surrounding sexual misconduct in the dental environment.
+A presentation focused around recent research commissioned by the General Dental Council to explore issues surrounding sexual misconduct in the dental environment.
 The aim of the study was to examine current evidence on sexual misconduct in dental settings and form recommendations for policy development and further research.
 The key findings were presented outlining the prevalence of sexual misconduct among dental students, hygienists, and dentists, and the types of misconduct experienced.
 Implications for regulators were discussed, including the need for regulators to reduce the occurrence of sexual misconduct, support reporting, and provide explicit guidelines on sexual misconduct.

 Useful links: